Skip to navigation

 Ipsden Flats

-It isn't very far from Waterloo to Southwark station, though Southwark station isn't really in Southwark, which is a fair distance to the east.
+It isn't very far from Waterloo to Southwark station, which is just inside the boundary of the London Borough of Southwark.
 It might seem odd to create a new station so close to an existing one, but this is a part of the world that could benefit from some regeneration, and the signs are good.
 It can get a bit gritty around the mainline stations – they somehow seem to retain a slightly industrial Victorian atmosphere, probably because nobody wants to live that close to a train station, leaving industry to fill the gaps – but there are some rather lush modern conversions along Wootton Street that manage to blend in nicely with the surroundings, and along Cons Street are the Peabody Trust's Ipsden Flats, which still look fantastic and demonstrate just how good social housing can look.

 Southwark station